Titan0932/FitBro/readme.md

-## IMPORTANT NOTES
+## Important Notes

-- If there's ever weird behavior: error alerts/ content not loading, refresh the page.
-WHen the auth token expires, the api doesnt give data.
-I didnt implement the redirect to signin when you change routes.
-Only when you refresh, it is checked.
+- If there's ever weird behavior like error alerts or content not loading, try refreshing the page.
+When the auth token expires, the API doesn't provide data.
+I didn't implement the redirect to signin when you change routes.
+It only happens when you refresh the page.

-- Building for the first time is kinda slow.
-Pls be patient!! :)
+- Building for the first time may be slow.
+Please be patient!

-- IN DEV MODE:
+- In Development Mode:
-    If loading the page/route for the first time it might be a little slow to load.
-But after initial render, things will be much faster.
-This is because of Next.js rendering in local mode and also serverside rendering.
+  - Loading the page or route for the first time might be slow.
+But after the initial render, things will be much faster.
+This is because of Next.js rendering in local mode and also server-side rendering.

-## Compilation & Run instructions
+## Compilation & Run Instructions

+### Backend:
-    - Run the Backend first:
+1. **Run the Backend first:**
-        - open terminal and navigate to /backend.
+   - Open terminal and navigate to `/backend`.
-        - run `npm install`  -- install dependencies
+   - Run `npm install` to install dependencies.
-        - run ` node server.js `

-    - Run frontend:
+   - Run `node server.js`.

+### Frontend:
+2. **Run Frontend:**
-        - Navigate to /frontend in the terminal.
+   - Navigate to `/frontend` in the terminal.
-        - run `npm install`  -- install dependencies
+   - Run `npm install` to install dependencies.
-        - run ` npm run build`   -- This will take some time but only needs to be run ONCE
+   - Run `npm run build`.
+This will take some time but only needs to be run ONCE.
-        - run ` npm start`          -- Once you have build, you can simply run this.
+   - Run `npm start`.
+Once you have built, you can simply run this.
 No need to rebuild over and over.

-        # if build fails:
+   #### If Build Fails:
-            - run `npm run dev`    -- This will be much slower but will run the application in dev mode!
+   - Run `npm run dev`.
+This will be much slower but will run the application in dev mode!

+### Login Info:
+- To test out different functionalities, I have loaded user information already.
+  - For member login:
+    - Email: johndoe@test.com
+    - Password: password
+  - For trainer login:
+    - Email: jasonThompson@test.com
+    - Password: password2
+  - For admin login:
+    - Email: margieThatcher@test.com
+    - Password: password3

+  - To make things easier, you may consider signing up as both member and admin using Jason Thompson's account and just switch between roles to test combinations of different things.

-## File info
+## File Info

-    - DDL and DML files + ORM schema:
+- **DDL and DML files + ORM schema:**
-        - in ./backend/db
+  - Located in `./backend/db`.

-    - Test file:
+- **Test File:**
-        - ./backend/test.js  -- THis has the SQL code to completely drop and remake the postgres db schema.
-Run in PGadmin
+  - `./backend/test.js`.
+This contains the SQL code to completely drop and remake the PostgreSQL database schema.
+Run in PGadmin.

-    - The backend APIS:
+- **Backend APIs:**
-        - ./backend/routes -- Routes are divided according to files.
-Check server.js for how they are defined in the app.
+  - Located in `./backend/routes`.
+Routes are divided according to files.
+Check `server.js` for how they are defined in the app.

-    - ER diagram:
+- **ER Diagram:**
-        - ./ER.vpd.png
+  - `./ER.vpd.png`.